AlessandroMaifredi/vigiloffice/vigiloffice/vigiloffice_server/README.md

 3. Start Docker containers with `docker compose up --build --detach`.

+4. **Warning: Before continuing, ensure that you have the `passwords.yaml` file in the config folder.
+Failure to have this file will result in server shutting down.**

-4. Run the server with `dart bin/main.dart --apply-migrations`.
+5. Run the server with `dart bin/main.dart --apply-migrations`.

 ## Generate code after editing files